VonHeikemen/nvim-starter/README.md

 # Neovim Starter

 Note: it seems like github is showing the same readme in all branches.
-If you got here after clicking a link from a different branch, go to the "instructions" link of the branch you wanted to visit.
+If you got here after clicking a link from a different branch, click on the `README.md` link that's in the list of folders and files.

 ## Configurations